urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/ts/tssg.md

 `=~`
 ====

+n-ary `=>`

 Composes a list of twigs.
 Applies `=>` to a list of expressions, using each result as the subject to the following expression.

 Produces
 --------